ilikeprograms/Cluckles/README.md

 Bootstrap Theme Editor
 =====================

-Bootstrap Theme Editor allows live modification of Boostrap themes so that you can customise them easily.
+Bootstrap Theme Editor allows live modification of Bootstrap themes so that you can customise them easily.
 There is an example page provided (build/example/index.html) which makes it easy to see it in action!

 The example deme page has a User Interface which has panels where you can change the different parts of bootstrap by using color pickers to change the styling.
 Simple and Easy.

-The included files can be distributed and used in other projects to provide live editing functionality.
+The included files can be distributed and used in other projects to provide live editing functionality for Bootstrap.

 ## Quick Start